Updated: Apr 14

 By the time she hit the 1980s - and her mid-50s - the musical landscape had altered beyond all recognition.
 Her A&R men had not been sure what to bring her for some time.
 Her contracts had simply expired.
 She’d had a long recording hiatus, grinding around the country performing roughly the same set for many years.
 But then she got the chance to sign to Atlantic Records, a natural home, she imagined, considering what they’d achieved with Aretha Franklin.
 Ahmet and Neshui Ertegun were thrilled to have her and offered her any arranger or producer of her choice.
 She picked Marty Paich, with whom she’d worked fruitfully before.
 He brought along his son, David Paich of Toto.
 All well and good, but then came the strange decision to cut an album of Beatles songs, possibly because she wanted to try recording the cream of pop rather than novelty songs, but it was 1981, the reputation of the Beatles was hardly at its peak.

 Nonetheless, the album proposed an intriguing new route for Sarah.
 In truth, t’s jazz only like Earth Wind & Fire are jazzy and occasionally feels as if someone is trying too hard to simultaneously modernise the artist and these songs.
-A low-temp, disco-slanted Eleanor Rigby is perhaps best left unheard (“Darning his sarx…in the night!…”) apart from Toots Thielemans’ harmonica outreach.
-Fool On the Hill works well, though, as a jazz funker.
+A low-slung, disco-slanted Eleanor Rigby is perhaps best left unheard (“Darning his sarx…in the night!…”) apart from Toots Thielemans’ harmonica outreach.
+Fool On the Hill takes well, however, to being jazz funked.
 Sarah treats You Never Give Me Your Money to one of her more liberal melody readings.
 Then, I Want You (She’s So Heavy) sounds surprisingly good as a slap-bass-driven floor filler.
 George Harrison’s Something is delivered as a relaxed bossa nova with Brazilian star Marcos Valle doing a little vocal guest spot.

 Vaughan took a keen interest in compiling this sweetly eccentric album and, for that reason, declared it to be one of her all-time favourite recordings, even though it didn't sell and she was immediately dropped by Atlantic.